 Entrance Fee: 2.600 Huf/person

 One of the 10 reasons to visit Miskolc is definitely Hungarian food.
-The city can be considered a cheap food destination where you can experience everything from traditional to international cuisine.
-On the Széchenyi István Utca and its surroundings, you will bump into many restaurants with terraces.
+The city can be considered a cheap food destination to experience everything from traditional to international cuisine.
+You will bump into many restaurants with terraces on the Széchenyi István Utca and its surroundings.
 Choose one that suits you, and you won’t be disappointed.

 1…One meal course: from 2.000 Huf to 3.500 Huf.

 2…A beer around 400 Huf.

 3….A glass of red wine around 600 Huf.